 The amount of money you can win is determined by the bookmaker at the time you place the bet.
 If you bet £10 on Manchester United to beat Liverpool at 2/1, you would win £20, plus you will get back your original £10 stake.
 That gives you a return of £30.
 The maximum you can lose on a fixed odds bet is your original stake which in this case would be £10.
 The higher the odds, the greater the return if you win.
 So a bet at 25/1 will give you a higher return than a bet placed at 10/1 (if you wager the same amount).
 Of course, you actually have to win the bet!

-Other markets include ‘first goalscorer‘, ‘anytime goalscorer’ or even the ability to predict the score.
-Each time there is an option to bet on and a fixed set of odds being offered for it.
-But odds do change.
-The further in advance you bet on something the higher the odds will potentially be.
+Other markets include ‘first goalscorer‘, ‘anytime goalscorer’ or the ability to predict the score.
+Each time there is an option to bet on and a fixed set of odds offered.
+But the odds do change.
+The further in advance you bet on something, the higher the odds will potentially be.

 Fixed Odds In Horse Racing

 Fixed odds betting is also very popular in horse racing.
 There’s a race, you fancy one of the runners to win, the odds are displayed and you make a bet.
 If the horse wins, you win.
 If the horse does not win, neither do you.

 You can back it ‘each-way’, which, depending on how many runners are in the race, will pay out if your horse does not win but finishes in second, third or fourth place.

 The returns for each-way selection can change with every race.
 The more runners, the more places the bookmaker pays out on.
 These are highlighted on the betting market page for each individual race.

 In horse racing, it is common to have large accumulator bets such as a ‘Trixie’.
 This is a full-cover multiple bet made up of three selections for different races.
 It consists of three doubles and one treble.
 You have to win a minimum of two selections to receive a return.